 Colin's loft.
 Colin and Valerie are looking over slides of his grisly art collection in preparation for their appointment with the art collector who somehow finds his work impressive.
 Valerie asks Colin if he has any blow, and he goes, "Why?
 Do you have the urge?" and she says she doesn't, but that he obviously still does.
 He shrugs and says, "I'm using, not abusing" and then the two start bickering just as Kelly arrives at the loft and demands to know what's going on.
 Colin tells her they're looking over slides to show the art collector, then shoots Valerie the stink-eye and says they're done...and Valerie beats a hasty retreat.
 Kelly rushes out after her and asks her why she's helping Colin, so Valerie explains that she thought perhaps a career boost will demonstrate to Colin that he doesn't need to do drugs.
 Kelly snidely says she's not his guardian angel, so Valerie reminds her that she had told her about Colin's drug use...but instead of helping him quit the habit, she decided to "join the party".
 Fair point.
 She tells Kelly that Colin has too much talent to throw his life away (LOL - no he doesn't) and storms off.

 The Condor newsroom.
 Brandon barges into Susan's office and demands to know why she didn't run his column.
-She tells him it needs more reporting - i.e. a second source - and the two bicker about that for awhile.
+She tells him it needs more reporting (e.g. a second source) and the two boringly bicker about that for awhile.
 He sarcastically wishes her good luck at the awards dinner...and she tells him she hopes he comes because she needs him there.
 He bitchily retorts that she has Jonathan.

 The art dealer has arrived at Colin's loft and is browsing through his collection of shit-tastic paintings.
-He seems to really like Colin's more recent stuff - as in, whatever he painted while he was coked up.
+He seems to really like Colin's more recent stuff - as in, whatever he painted while being coked up.
 Colin tells Valerie he's pleased that the guy seems to like his work so much, 'cause it's been awhile since anyone's shown an interest in his stuff.
+I can imagine.
 He informs Val he threw out his stash o' coke this morning, and she smiles approvingly and says his talent is a gift and that he should take good care of it.

 The Peach Pit.
 Brandon is moping at the counter, dressed up in his suit.
 He whines to Nat about not wanting to go to the awards dinner 'cause Jonathan will be there...so Nat asks him if he's giving up on his and Susan's relationship.
 Brandon says he's not, but hates the weird bond that exists between her and Jonathan...but then announces he's off to the awards dinner anyway.
 No duh.
 Why else do you have your suit on?